 How You Can Help

 You do not have to be a police officer to help stop human trafficking in your neighborhood.
-Although our training is free for officers, each course represents a significant investment on our part.
-We’ve encountered a great demand for this training and have several departments on a waitlist.
+When funding is available, we provide our training at no cost to officers, each class represents a significant investment on our part.
+We’ve encountered a great demand for this training and have many departments on a waitlist.
 Through your donations, we can help bring our training to new areas.
 If you’d like to know more about how you can help us train officers, click here.